josephbae96/josephbae96.github.io/about.md

 ---

 <p class="message">
-  Hello, thank you for taking the time for visiting my website.
+  Hello, thank you for taking the time to visit my website.
+If there's anything else I can help you with, please feel free to contact me!
 </p>

 My name is Joseph Bae and I'm currently a third year computer engineering